Click image for full size view.

 • Occasionally check to confirm that both your system date and system time are correct

-• Avoid sending more frequently than needed – use your best judgement based on the situation
+• Avoid sending the F!505 more frequently than needed – use your best judgement based on the situation

 • Try to pick fairly random times so we don’t interfere with each other.
 If everyone posts at the top of the hour, you will miss reports because your station is sending and not receiving.

-• Include “ALERT” in the Comment field IF APPROPRIATE.
+• Include “ALERT” in the Comment field ONLY IF APPROPRIATE.

 Problems?
 Questions?

-If you have any problems or questions with installing or using JS8Reporter, please use the Contact Form (Link) to let me know so that:
+If you have any problems or questions with installing or using JS8Reporter, please carefully read the Installation Guide and the User Manual.
+If there is still an issue, then use the Contact Form (Link) to let me know so that:

 ➊ this can be improved, and